MuckyTaters/MuckyVision3/README.md

     * SpriteAnimBase.h : No animation
     * SpriteAnimTime.h : Each frame displayed for a set number of ticks
+    * SpriteAnimDist.h : Each frame displayed for a set (non-integer) number of pixels
+    * SpriteAnimWalk.h : As SpriteAnimDist but motion is frozen between frames

 Sprite collision options are currently:

     * SpriteCollisionBase.h : No collision